-The Cox proportional hazards model with a change point is often used to identify subjects whose risk profiles are substantially different from others.
-These subjects are characterized by a biomarker exceeding a threshold (Tapp et al. (2006); Marquis et al. (2002); Zhao et al. (2014)).
-More recently, such models have been increasingly used in subgroup analyses of clinical trials in order to determine treatment-respondents based on a threshold of some potentially predictive biomarker.
-Inferences for the change-point model have been studied extensively (Liang, Self and Liu (1990); Luo (1996); Pons (2002); Luo (1996); Gandy, Jensen and Lütkebohmert (2005); Gandy and Jensen (2005); Jensen and Lütkebohmert (2008); Luo and Boyett (1997); Pons (2003); Kosorok and Song (2007)).
+Cox proportional hazards model with a change point is often used to identify subjects whose risk profiles are substantially different from the others and those subjects are characterized by a biomarker exceeding a threshold (Tapp et al., 2006; Marquis et al., 2002; Zhao et al., 2014).
+More recently, such a model has been increasingly used in subgroup analysis of clinical trials in order to determine treatment-respondents based on a threshold of some potentially predictive biomarker.
+Inference for the change point model has been extensively studied in literature (Liang et al., 1990; Luo, 1996; Pons, 2002; Luo, 1996; Gandy et al., 2005; Gandy and Jensen, 2005; Jensen and Lütkebohmert, 2008; Luo and Boyett, 1997; Pons, 2003; Kosorok and Song, 2007).
 In particular, Pons (2003) shows that the asymptotic distribution of the maximum likelihood estimator for the change point is given by a composite Poisson process.